 My husband retired after 45 years of public service.
 Time to celebrate, and to him, that can only mean one thing—road trip!

 So we packed our bags and drove down the Pacific Coast.
 Our first destination was Anaheim, home to Disneyland (aka the Happiest Place on Earth).

-I'm not sure about the HPOE designation—after 4 nights and 3 days in the Magic Kingdom, I had heard and witnessed more fights, tantrums, and absolute meltdowns than a year's worth of preschool playground supervision (and I'm talking about the parents).
+I'm not sure about the HPOE designation—after four nights and three days in the Magic Kingdom, I had witnessed more fights, tantrums, and absolute meltdowns than a year's worth of preschool playground supervision (and I'm talking about the parents).

 However, there is one place where I found, for one hour, absolute bliss.
 On our first evening my husband, daughter, and I dined at the Naples Ristorante in Downtown Disney.
 And I ate their potato gnocchi.